WarStalkeR/OpenXcomExMore/README.md

 side you can even force specific longitude and latitude for a starting base.

 # OpenXcom Extended More Plans
 1\.
-Starting base preset selector with per-difficulty configurability.
+Increase craft weapons/system limit to 6 in code.
 2\.
-Increase craft weapons/system limit to 6 in code.
+Add motion-scanner stats, similar to medikit and script integration.
 3\.
-Add motion-scanner stats, similar to medikit and script integration.
+More depth to base defense: range (in units) for defense facilities.
 4\.
-More depth to base defense: range (in units) for defense facilities.
-5\.
 Prefab kits for fast base deployment.
 More expensive than normal facilities.
-6\.
+5\.
 Geoscape base engagement with targets at range (similar to dogfight)?

 # OpenXcom Extended More Far Fetched Plans
 1\.
 Real-Time (with Pause) Geoscape Combat: inspired by X-COM: Apocalypse